 ‘Hey, do you think (insert A-list film star) would be interested?’ and ‘wouldn’t (A-list rap star) be a great music choice for this?’.

 A few days later, back in the relative calm of the office, the client realises the budget will only cover about 10% of the ideas list.
 The board would likely also fire them for risking the reputation of the company.
-There’s zero chance of the idea making though any internal creative approvals.
+There’s zero chance of the idea making it though approvals.

 The client sends a bullet-point follow-up email of what’s acceptable back to the agency account manager.
 This ignores 95% of the ideas from the creative review.
 The ad eventually comes out with the original core idea relatively still intact.